pypyr/docs/content/docs/cli/run-a-pipeline.md

 ---
-title: run a pipeline with the pypyr cli
+title: Run a pipeline with the pypyr cli
-description: how to run a pypyr pipeline yaml from the cli
+description: How to run a pypyr pipeline yaml from the cli
 date: 2019-08-21
 publishdate: 2019-08-21
 lastmod: 2019-08-21